How Jeroen Zomer sees IT

-Crash Recovery of an OSX Lion FileVault disk
+Crash Recovery of an OSX Lion FileVault2 disk

 My Apple iMac started to behave weird, with some Kernel Panics, grey screens and general crashes.
 While I was going through this I was pretty sure it wouldn’t hurt me as I had a TimeMachine for continuous backups.
 How wrong could I be!

-After all crashed hard on me, I still managed to open the encrypted harddisk and made some backups by hand.
+After my Mac really crashed and my TimeMachine proved to be rubbish, I still managed to open the encrypted harddisk and made some backups by hand.
 I consider this quite a neat trick, so let me explain and perhaps save your day as well.

 (updated with extra info)

 Apple introduced a pretty strong disk encryption algorithm straight into OSX Lion.
 As a concerned person with security, I enabled this option.
-This also starts making encrypted backups in my TimeMachine.
-And a TimeMachine is a pretty decent backup device, which has saved me a couple of times already.
+A TimeMachine is a pretty decent backup device, which has saved me a couple of times already.
 But this time was different.
 When I started to get Kernel Panics from OSX, it somehow trashed the TimeMachine as well.
 It requested a full backup after a couple of days.
 I thought about it, but decided ‘what could be wrong about a fresh backup?’
 But around the backup my Mac started to crash so frequently and wouldn’t fire up at all for most of the times.

 So with my old MacMini I tried to see what was there.
 I was able to mount the TimeMachine disk and saw only a ‘Partial’ bundle.
 I managed to browse it (open package) and found a partly backup.
 My last backup-backup to my QNAP NAS was around June.
 So all in all I missed some important documents and photos from the last half year.
 I was not yet ready to give up digging and found a neat little trick to get a full backup!